John Henry Haynes: Journeys through Anatolia

 Funded by the Archaeological Institute of America, Haynes and John Robert Sitlington Sterrett, who he had met during the expedition at Assos, spent the summer of 1884 documenting their travels through Anatolia.
 The two began at Aksehir, and traveled first to a Hittite shrine in Elflatunpinar and then to the Seljuk capital at Konya.
-From Konya, the two traveled across Cappadocia to Kayseri, visiting American missionaries at Talsa, then heading east toward Mayalata.
+From Konya, the two traveled across Cappadocia to Kayseri, visiting American missionaries at Talsa, then heading east toward Malatya.
 Finally, the two returned to Ankara, traveling back through Cappadocia and Boğazköy, taking almost 320 photographs.
 The photographs Haynes took on this expedition were the first taken of Elflatunpinar, and most likely at Konya as well.
 Haynes was able to document such sites as the Seljuk Kiosk, which has since been destroyed, as well as details of the Allaedin Kiubad Mosque that are no longer present.
 He was also able to capture photos of the İnce Minare Medresesi before its turret was destroyed.

 While on his expeditions, Haynes was particularly fascinated by the region of Cappadocia.
 He took dozens of photographs at sites including the area around Selime and the Göreme, and Soğanlı Valleys.
 He believed that many of the rock formations he photographed in Selime had been dwellings of early Christians fleeing persecution, and he planned on publishing a book on the matter, which never came to fruition.
-Haynes photographs of this region were, however, published in a 1919 National Geographic article entitled “The Cone Dwellers of Asia Minor: A Primitive People Who Live in Nature-Made Apartment Houses Fashioned by Volcanic Violence and Trickling Streams”.
+Haynes photographs of this region were, however, published in a 1919 National Geographic article entitled "The Cone Dwellers of Asia Minor: A Primitive People Who Live in Nature-Made Apartment Houses Fashioned by Volcanic Violence and Trickling Streams".
 Unfortunately, this article, as with much of Haynes work, was credited to someone else, namely his partner Sterret, who claimed possession of many of the photographs following their expedition.

 In 1887, Haynes set out on another expedition to Anatolia, funded by William R. Ware of Columbia University with the purpose of photographing archeological sites.
-Haynes revisited many of the cities from his first journey, and again provided us with invaluable documentation of sites long destroyed such as the “Thousand and One Churches” at Karadağ.
+Haynes revisited many of the cities from his first journey, and again provided us with invaluable documentation of sites long destroyed such as the "Thousand and One Churches" at Karadağ.
 Haynes produced a folio of this work in 1882, the only full copies of which are now housed at the Aga Khan Library at Harvard University.